Coayala/metabodirect_tutorial/README.md

 #### 8.4 Biochemical transformation networks

 In the previous step we run MetaboDirect with the option `-t` which will calculate possible biochemical transformations for the detected masses based on mass differences, tables with the possible transformations will be generated in the directory `tutorial_run/6_transformations`.
+Depending on the number of masses detected in each of the samples, this step may take a couple of hours.

 The biochemical transformation networks can be build using Cytoscape with the following command: